seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and a run that believes otherwise records the objection and obeys (§7).
 That is the standing production gives every printed measure (map inv.
 27), and it is what keeps a displayed number from becoming an unmeasured filter.
+- **The pair has already done the thing it was built for, and what it found is NOT this file's to repair.** On the first run that printed it, all three published setups carried a target the model gives a 0.4 % chance of reaching inside the holding horizon, against stops at 10 %, 32 % and 43 %; the run obeyed the clause above, published all three, and recorded the objection (§7).
+The objection is correct and the diagnosis is production's:
+  `tradeGeometry`'s target is always the 90-day extremum, in a trend that extremum sits three weekly sigmas away, and `RR_MIN` is a ratio of two distances with no horizon in it — so it admits a payoff the holding window will not deliver while the loss inside that window is fully live. **That is the open architectural item map §3.12 names and map §10 gates on an archive backtest**, and it is now gated on a measurement rather than on a suspicion.
+  Nothing here moves in the meantime: no threshold on the pair, no ceiling on the reward's sigma count, and no continuation target invented inside a methodology file (map inv.
+32).
+  What has changed is that the Boss sees the number, which is the entire reason it is printed.
 - **The two are never combined into a third.** They are touch events on one horizon and not a partition — both levels can be reached inside the same week — and the probability of the target being reached FIRST is a closed decision: without drift it is `b/(a+b)`, which is